HadyM/YouTube-React-App/README.md

   ### 2. Description of the application
 <p>
 The user submits a video name, an api call is made to the youtube api that returns a list of videos matching the user input.
 Once a video is clicked, the user will be directed to the video page component based on the id of that video.
-There the user will have the option of watching and sharing the video.
+There, the user will have the option of watching and sharing the video.
   </p>